Before Going to Court

 If you need a copy of your court order, contact the clerk of the district court that heard your case.
 If you need help understanding your order, an attorney can explain it to you.
 Unless you qualify for free legal assistance from your local legal aid agency, the attorney will charge you a minimal fee for this service.

-If you do not have an attorney, you can call an attorney toll free at the Access and Visitation hotline at 1 (866) 292-4636 between 1 p.m. and 7 p.m., Monday-Friday.
-Spanish-speaking attorneys are available.
+If you do not have an attorney, you can call the Access and Visitation hotline at 1 (866) 292-4636 between 1:00-5:00 p.m., Monday-Friday and speak with a parenting time specialist who can refer you to local attorney resources.
+Calls are also answered in Spanish.
 If there is a domestic relations office in the county that issued your order, contact it for assistance in interpreting the order and with enforcing visitation.
 Check your local listings for contact information.
 The domestic relations office will not have a copy of your court order.

 A Domestic Relations Office can enforce parenting time